asm123/asm123.github.io/about.md

 And finally, [Micro](/micro) is my chaotic and yet calming corner to post random flashes of thoughts or anything that gets me excited briefly.

-In summary, this website is really for my own learning and lookup, but if you find anything useful or interesting here, that's a bonus!
-Not everything is thoroughly researched or well thought out.
-Pretty much everything is a draft.
+This website has no cookies 🍪, no trackers 🐾, no fancy stuff.
+I do not care about analytics.
+This website is really for my own learning and lookup.
+If you find anything useful or interesting here, that's an unintended effect.
+I did not build it for anyone else's eyeballs and do not care if anybody ever visits or never visits this website.